tspannhw/pulsar-chatgptgenerated-functions/README.md

 52. Write an Apache Pulsar Function in Java that routes incoming Pulsar topic JSON events with schemas to randomized output topics
 53. Write an Apache Pulsar Function in Java that adds a UUID as a key and primary key to an incoming Apache Pulsar topic before publishing it to a new topic with a Protobuf schema
 54. Write an Apache Pulsar Function in Java that adds a UUID as a key and primary key to an incoming Apache Pulsar topic before publishing it to a new topic with a JSON schema
+55. Write an Apache Pulsar Function in Java that consumes Pulsar avro messages and sends them to an HTTP end-point as JSON and also publishing it to a new topic with a JSON schema and finally generate a deploy script for this Pulsar function that was just created.
+56. finally generate a deploy script for this Pulsar function that was just created.

 ### Ideas for more useful Pulsar functions